simonsunnyboy/bin2woz/README.md

 $ wozmon <loading address> <input file>

-The loading address is interpreted in hexadecimal.
+The loading address is given in 4 hexadecimal digits without prefix.
-The output s displayed on stdout.
+The output is dumped to stdout including CR/LF for Wozmon.